 Stay tuned for more NYSLRS – One Tier at a Time posts.
 Want to learn more about the different NYSLRS retirement tiers?
 Check out some earlier posts in the series:

-You probably know that members of the New York State & Local Retirement System (NYSLRS) become eligible for a death benefit after one year of service.
+Members of the New York State and Local Retirement System (NYSLRS) become eligible for a death benefit after one year of service.
 However, if you’re a New York State employee (meaning that you work for the State of New York), your beneficiary can also receive a death benefit from the Survivor’s Benefit Program for State employees.

 Eligibility Requirements for the Survivor’s Benefit Program